 Wartime disruption.
-A more compelling greed argument is that oil can trigger fighting because the process of fighting can disrupt oil production sufficiently to shift the distribution of power away from G. This can most clearly be considered in a model extension that allows for a third war outcome.
-Assume at the outset of the game there is a $p_t = p$ percentage that C wins outright and gains independence, as in the baseline model.
+A more compelling greed argument is that oil can trigger fighting because the process of fighting can disrupt oil production sufficiently to shift the distribution of power away from G. Extending the model to allow for a third war outcome enables evaluating this argument.
+Assume at the outset of the game that C wins outright and gains independence with probability $p_t = p$, as in the baseline model.
 However, conditional on not winning, there are two possible outcomes.
-First, as in the baseline model, C loses, which occurs with probability $(1-p) \cdot l$ , for $l \in (0,1)$ .
-Second, with probability $(1-p) \cdot (1-l)$ , C does not secede but permanently shifts the distribution of power in its favor to some $p_t = p' > p$ in all future periods t.
-If more oil production decreases l, then this mechanism increases C's incentives to fight.
-This would be consistent with Lujala's (2010) finding that conflict lasts longer in territories with known hydrocarbon reserves even if there is no actual production.
-Although rebels do not directly profit from $\overline{\phantom{a}}^{19}$ This idea is simple to incorporate into the model if power can only shift once.
-Specifically, assume the game begins at $p_t = p$ , and there is a possibility of C's probability of winning increasing via the intermediate war outcome if and only if $p_t = p$ .
-If instead $p_t$ has previously shifted to p' via the process described above, then $p_t = p'$ in all future periods and l = 1, i.e., the subgame in which a power shift has previously occurred is strategically identical to the baseline game.

-looting oil, they can benefit from reducing the government's access to oil revenues.
-For example, rebels in South Sudan successfully prevented the government from using oil revenues by initiating fighting shortly after discovery and by blowing up pipelines.
+First, as in the baseline model, C may lose, which occurs with probability $(1-p)\cdot(1-s)$, for $s\in(0,1)$.
+Second, with probability $(1-p)\cdot s$, C does not secede but permanently shifts the distribution of power in its favor to some $p_t = p' > p$ in all future periods t.
+If oil production increases the power-shifting probability s, then this mechanism increases C's incentives to fight-consistent with Lujala's (2010) finding that conflict lasts longer in territories with known $\overline{}^{21}$ This idea is simple to incorporate into the model if power can only shift once.
+Specifically, assume that the game begins in state $p_t = p$, and only in this state is there is a positive probability that-if a war occurs-C's future probability of winning increases via the intermediate war outcome.
+If instead p_t has hydrocarbon reserves even if no production occurs.
+Although rebels do not directly profit by disrupting oil production in this setup, reducing the government's access to oil revenues can reap indirect benefits.
+For example, rebels in southern Sudan in the 1980s prevented the government from extracting oil revenues by initiating fighting shortly after discovery and by blowing up pipelines.

-Despite highlighting a more compelling logic than other greed mechanisms, the wartime disruption argument likely does not primarily drive the oil-separatist relationship.
-South Sudan is somewhat of an extreme case with regard to wartime disruption, and even in this case the disruption mechanism does not explain the strategic choices taken by the government, described above, that effectively ended the regional autonomy deal and drove SPLA to fight.
-Furthermore, this mechanism does not negate the general arming advantages governments enjoy from greater access to oil revenues both in peacetime and during war (Colgan, 2015, 7-8), which decreases p and therefore diminishes incentives for C to fight (Proposition 5).
-Finally, it also is not clear that oil production should systematically correlate with low l, as civil war disrupts all types of economic production, not just oil.
+Although the wartime disruption argument highlights a more compelling logic than other greed mechanisms, it likely has not played an important role in many empirical oil-separatism cases.
+Sudan's second civil war was somewhat extreme in the extent of wartime disruption.
+And even in this case, the disruption mechanism does not explain the strategic choices taken by the government (described above) that effectively ended the regional autonomy deal and drove SPLA to fight-as opposed to SPLA blowing up pipelines to try to take advantage of a hapless government.
+Furthermore, this mechanism does not negate the general arming advantages that governments enjoy from greater access to oil revenues both in peacetime and during war (Colgan, 2015, 7-8), which decreases p and diminishes C's fighting incentives (Proposition 5).
+Nor should oil production necessarily covary with high s.
+Civil war disrupts all economic output, not just oil.
+22